 A study showed that, when measured against their famous opponent, the hare, tortoises consumed about 25 to 30 times less oxygen, assuming factors like body weight, activity level, and temperature to be the same.
 Slow breathing also helps reduce the amount of energy they use, contributing to their longevity.

-How Do You Determine A Tortoise’s Age?
+How Do You Determine Tortoise’s Age?

 1. Count The Rings of Its Shell